 The CLI supports both interactive and argument driven execution.
 When no arguments provided for a command and user input is enabled (stdout is not redirected), the CLI automatically activates interactive mode.

 The same operation with command arguments would look like this:

-create command writes the newly created resource's ID to the standard output, that you can save for further operations.
+create command writes the newly created resource's ID to the standard output so you can save that for further operations.